meowmeowcode/orlok/src/lib.md

 use orlok::Repo;
 use orlok::pg::PgRepo;

-let users_repo = PgRepo::new("users", dump_user, load_user);
+let characters_repo = PgRepo::new("characters", dump_character, load_character);
 ```

-The first argument for the `new` function is the name of the table where we want to store our users.
+The first argument for the `new` function is the name of the table where we want to store our characters.

 ### Saving entities